 In this article, we are going to talk about:

 - How to organize a team-based prioritization system.

 - The actual process of evaluating issues for prioritization as a team.

 Organizing a team-based prioritization system involves the following steps:

 - Creating teams according to their expertise (e.g., Product managers, Developers).

 - Assigning criteria to the teams.

-- Go to Board Users and Teams Settings.
+- Go to the bottom right corner and click Board Users and Teams Settings.

 - Under Board Users and Teams Settings, find Add Team at the bottom of the settings page, and click on it to start creating a team.

 - Type the team’s name in the text field and hit enter.